ministryofjustice/technical-guidance/standards/using-3rd-party-open-source-products.md

 risk getting locked in to uncompetitive support contracts depending on single suppliers.

-### The product is fully open source.
-Closed source extensions or plug-ins, if they exist, aren’t required for the normal operation or scaling of the product
+### No closed source extensions or plug-ins are required for normal operation or scaling

-If the product is partially closed source, this could introduce commercial implications if the closed source features become essential over time
+Truly open source products don't require the purchase or licensing of closed source extras to operate at scale.
+If products can only be operated at scale by purchasing closed-source plug-ins, this could introduce commercial implications over time.

 ## Other Considerations